-- A senior calls her advisor requesting the withdrawal of a large amount of money from a brokerage account.
-Her son calls in an hour later to tell the advisor that his mother is being scammed into giving money to bail “General Michael Smith” out of jail in Afghanistan.
+- A senior calls her financial professional requesting the withdrawal of a large amount of money from a brokerage account.
+Her son calls in an hour later to tell the professional that his mother is being scammed into giving money to bail “General Michael Smith” out of jail in Afghanistan.
 The son says his mother cannot be convinced that she is being scammed and insists on paying the money to ensure the release of the “general.”

-- A woman designated as a senior’s power of attorney calls that senior’s financial advisor requesting $60,000 from the senior’s annuity.
-When the advisor asks the reason, the woman states that she’s giving a loan to her son.
+- A woman designated as a senior’s power of attorney calls that senior’s financial professional requesting $60,000 from the senior’s annuity.
+When the professional asks the reason, the woman states that she’s giving a loan to her son.
 The woman also indicates that she will need another large disbursement in the future for renovations to her home.

 - A senior calls an insurance company requesting beneficiary change forms for his life insurance policy.
 He struggles to state his security information and a woman on the phone with him notes he is disabled and she provides his information.
 When the company representative questions who the beneficiary will be changed to, the woman states that the client wants to change it to her.
 She identifies herself as his full-time nurse.

 These are all real situations that MassMutual has dealt with.
 And they were all cases of financial exploitation of the senior involved.